Monster Girl Doctor: Light novel

 The Monster Girl Doctor light novel series is written by Yoshino Origuchi and illustrated by Z-Ton, who is one of the artists featured in the Monster Musume: I ♥ Monster Girls manga anthology.
 Shueisha published ten volumes of the series under their Dash X Bunko imprint from June 24, 2016 to March 25, 2022.
 Seven Seas Entertainment licensed the series for its North American distribution, and the first volume was released on December 19, 2017.

+Volumes

 Manga

-A manga adaptation is illustrated by Tetsumaki Tomasu and has been serialized online in Tokuma Shoten's Comic Ryū Web magazine since February 26, 2018.
-It has been collected in two tankōbon volumes as of March 2020.
+A manga adaptation is illustrated by Tetsumaki Tomasu and was serialized online in Tokuma Shoten's Comic Ryū Web magazine from February 26, 2018, to December 20, 2019.
+It was collected in two tankōbon from January 2019 to March 2020.